 Exploration Work involved in searching for ore, usually by drilling or driving a drift.

-Exploration expenditures Costs incurred in identifying areas that may warrant examination and in examining specific areas that are considered to have prospects that
+Exploration expenditures Costs incurred in identifying areas that may warrant examination and in examining specific areas that are

 Grade The average assay of a ton of ore, reflecting metal content.

 Host rock The rock surrounding an ore deposit.